apache/cordova-coho/docs/cadence-release-process.md

 ## Final Tagging (non-RC)

 This is done for all repos once testing is complete, and documentation is up-to-date.
+If nothing has changed since the earlier tag, no need to run the steps below.
+If changes have occured, make sure to cherry-pick them into the release branch and rerun commands below.

+Note: If you get an error due to the tag already existing on the server, view the moving tags section at the bottom of this readme on how to delete a remote git tag.

 Use the same coho commands as for the RCs (it will update JS & VERSION):